 As depicted in the screenshot examples below, the T9 interface offered by EasyDialer14 lets you use the letters displayed on each individual number key in the Phone app’s 3×4 touch-based dialing interface to find contacts directly from the dialer.

-In one of the examples, we type “27753” to dial Apple’s support line since A is found on the 2 key, P is found on the 7 key, L is found on the 5 key, and E is found on the 3 key.
+In one of the examples in the screenshots above, we type “27753” to dial Apple’s support line since A is found on the 2 key, P is found on the 7 key, L is found on the 5 key, and E is found on the 3 key.
 The same logic can be applied to other contacts on your device.

 Once installed, EasyDialer14 adds a dedicated preference pane to the Settings App where users can configure the tweak to their heart’s content:

 Options here include:

 - Toggling the Easy Dialer on or off on demand